amobiz/json-regulator/README.md

 ## API

 ### `regulate(values, promotions, eliminations)`
-For given JSON values object, promote keys in promotions array up one level and eliminate keys in promotions and eliminations array.
+For given JSON value object `values`, promote keys in `promotions` array up one level and then eliminate keys in both `promotions` and `eliminations` array.
 #### Context
 Don't care.
 #### Parameters
 ##### `values`
-The object needs to regulate.
+The JSON value object needs to regulate.
 ##### `promotions`
 An array of keys to promote.
 ##### `eliminations`